Muhammadabid7/Muhammadabid7/README.md

     },

     currentFocus: "Building mobile & web applications",
-    funFact: "I break things to understand how they work 🔓" };
+    funFact: "I break things to understand how they work" };
 ```